tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 > **Note:**
 >
-> This document initially targets TiDB 3.0.
+> This document initially targets TiKV 3.0.
 Although some features are not supported in earlier versions (2.x), the underlying mechanisms are similar and this document can still be used as a reference.

 ## PD scheduling policies